 A steady-handed point guard whose professional journey across global leagues paved the way for a return to his alma mater as a coach.

-Diante Garrett's basketball story is one of persistence and global hustle.
-At Iowa State, he evolved into a floor general known for his poise and playmaking, leaving a lasting mark in Ames.
-His professional path, however, was not a straight line to the NBA.
-After going undrafted, he carved out a career across Europe and in the NBA's developmental league, honing his game in Greece, Italy, and Russia.
-This grind was rewarded with brief but meaningful NBA stints, including time with the Phoenix Suns and Utah Jazz, where his role was to provide smart, backup minutes.
-His understanding of the game, forged through diverse basketball cultures, made a natural transition to coaching inevitable.
-He returned to Iowa State, the place where his identity as a leader was first solidified, now tasked with developing the next generation of Cyclones.
+Diante Garrett played point guard at Iowa State, where he averaged 17.3 points and 6.4 assists as a senior in 2011.
+After going undrafted, he built a professional career across Europe, playing in Greece, Italy, and Russia.
+This international grind earned brief NBA stints with the Phoenix Suns and Utah Jazz, where he provided smart backup minutes.
+His understanding of the game, forged through diverse basketball cultures, made coaching a natural next step.
+He returned to Iowa State, the place where his identity as a leader first solidified, now developing the next generation of Cyclones as an assistant coach.
+His path reflects persistence and a global hustle that turned a college floor general into a professional lifer and then a teacher of the game.

 1981–1996